-“the quintessential Latin jazz keyboardist” – is now eleven albums in and only getting stronger and stronger.
+“The quintessential Latin jazz keyboardist” – is now twelve albums in and only getting stronger and stronger.
 Writing, composing and producing original music over the last two decades is no small feat.
 However, it seems to be one that Tony Marino has seemingly pulled off – and with plenty of stellar reviews.

 Growing up in South Philly …

 a 7-year-old Tony heard Leon Russell and decided that he wanted to take piano lessons.
 Unlike other 7-year-olds, Tony continued playing and eventually began studying, in his early teens, with pianist Bill DelGovenatore – who slowly but surely introduced Tony to the music of jazz legends, beginning with Thelonious Monk.

 While absorbing all he could from his lessons with Bill, Tony was also working at a local music store – allowing him the privilege of meeting other jazz musicians such as Frank DiBussolo and Al Stauffer.
 Eventually, Bill introduced Tony to Tom Lawton, another familiar Philadephia pianist.
 Lawton became Tony’s last Philadelphia piano teacher.

 The final brick in Tony’s jazz wall was an introduction to Ernest (Hoppy) Hopkins; Tony credits all of these musicians as fueling his passion for music, especially jazz.
 Three guesses as to what happened next…

 Tony debuted his first original work in 1997 …